do2blehelix/the-ml-handbook/docs/c-unsupervised-learning/clustering/1-k-means.md

 K means clustering doesn't provide an estimate of the number of clusters required.
 Hence elbow criterion is used to determine optimal number of clusters.

-The method says that you should choose a number of clusters so that adding another cluster does not add any sufficient information.
+The method states that you should choose a number of clusters so that adding another cluster does not add any sufficient information.
 It is plotted by **ratio of within cluster variance to between cluster variance** against number of clusters.
 The objective is to minimize the within and maximize the between distances.

 ### Validation: